 My research projects are varied but draw from my interests in criminology and medical sociology.
 In one line of research, I examine the intersection of physical, mental, and behavioral health, particularly among adolescents and young adults.
 Ongoing projects focus on people’s experiences with stress, coping, head injury, mental health, substance use, and law violation.

-In my second line of research, I focus on the role of the media in making meaning about crime, justice, and related issues.
+In another line of research, I focus on the role of the media in making meaning about crime, justice, and related issues.
 This work also extends to attitudes about crime and justice.
-Several ongoing projects include: comparing the effect of who-you-know versus what-you-watch on perceptions about crime; the trend in support for death penalty among Nebraskans, with consideration given to media use; the gamer’s view of the purported relationship between video gaming and criminal behavior; and the role of academic scholarship in the moral panic process.
+Current projects include: the role of crime in campaign ads; the extent to which media consumption influences how people rank the severity of crimes and appropriate punishment; and the gamer’s view of the purported relationship between video gaming and criminal behavior

 Health and Well-Being

 Kort-Butler, Lisa A. 2017.
 “Head Injury and Substance Use.”
 Substance Use & Misuse 52: 1019-1026.

 Kort-Butler, Lisa A. 2017.
 “Health-Related Strains and Subsequent Delinquency and Marijuana Use.”
 Youth & Society 49: 1077–1103.

 Kort-Butler, Lisa A., and Colleen M. Ray*.
 Forthcoming.
 “Public Support for the Death Penalty in a Red State: The Distrustful, the Angry, and the Unsure.”
 Punishment & Society, https://doi.org/10.1177/1462474518795896

 Kort-Butler, Lisa A., and Patrick Habecker.
 2018.
 “Framing and Cultivating the Story of Crime: The Effects of Media Use, Victimization, and Social Networks on Attitudes about Crime.”
 Criminal Justice Review 43: 127-146.